FAQs

 Q. When do you hold meetings and when will my application be reviewed?

-A. Board Meetings, at which grant decisions are made, are held in September, October, December, February and April of each fiscal year.
+A. Board Meetings, at which grant decisions are made, are held in September, December, February and April of each fiscal year.
 Our fiscal year is July 1-June 30 each year.
 Foundation staff will assign each organization’s request to a specific month/review cycle.
 Organizations will be notified to which month they have been assigned prior to the beginning of the coming year’s grant cycle.
-For a list of FY24 Grants Manager and Meeting Assignments please log on to our application portal or reach out to a staff member.
+For a list of FY26 Grants Manager and Meeting Assignments please log on to our application portal or reach out to a staff member.

-By balancing the number of applications reviewed each cycle, approx. 10 organizations, the Board and staff are better able to engage and support each organization equitably.
+By balancing the number of applications reviewed each cycle, approx. 6-8 organizations, the Board and staff are better able to engage and support each organization equitably.
 If organizations need to change their assigned month, they must discuss it with Foundation staff in advance of their completing the Part 1 (LOI).

 Q. How much does the Washington Forrest Foundation invest in the community each year?